PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 17:16:49
+Last updated: 2024-04-07 17:17:26
-Random Quote: So you do have a plan?
-Yeah, Mr. White!
-Yeah, science! - Jesse Pinkman
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman